nightwatchwalks/smart-contracts/README.md

 - Update configuration and run event-storage-server on nw-offchain-tools
 - Update configuration on websites
 - Approve NightWatchVendor for vault address.
+- Update metadata contract of Night Watch to send refresh metadata request on all tokens.
+- Manually refresh metadata of all tokens to be sure
 - Reduce metadata server's and lambda function's default cache time to 60 seconds.
-- Refresh metadata of all tokens
+- Update OpenSea page (description, profile picture, etc.)
 - Run sale-website.
 - Add buy now button to the main website.
+- Reduce vCPU and memory to production levels for metadata-server.
 - Transfer all ownerships to Gnosis.
 - After some time, when you are sure there are no problems with merge and token data, use `NightWatch.lockState` to lock changing states.